Chatelaine (chain): History

-In the ancient world Samnite women wore chatelaine that were rectangular and had a central section consisting of mail.
+In the ancient world Samnite women wore chatelaines that were rectangular and had a central section consisting of mail.
 A number of metal spirals were present across the chain's spiral.
 Each one had a perforated disk of metal.
 This kind of clothing originated from the Picentes.
 Ancient Roman ladies wore chatelaines with ear scoops, nail cleaners, and tweezers.
 Women in Roman Britain wore 'chatelaine brooches' from which toilet sets were suspended.

 The remnants of chatelaines and chatelaine bags have been found in the graves of women in the seventh and eighth century in the United Kingdom.
 Often found with the chatelaine artifacts would be wire rings, beads, buckles, knives and tools.

+There isn't clear evidence that there were pockets in men's clothings until the late 1600s.
+This made the chatelaine critical as a place to hang daily necessities such as keys, a tobacco container, and a sheathed knife.
+In the 17th century, women primarily hung needlework tools on their chatelaine, but they could also hang things such as a perfume bottle, keys, a mirror, tweezers, or their small tools.

+In the 18th century, both men and women wore chatelaines for attaching general needs or more specialized or expensive items, such as watches, seals, and other small, expensive items.
+Chatelaines were worn by many housekeepers in the 19th century.

 Chatelaine bags refer to bags suspended from a waistband by cord or chain, which were popular from the 1860s to the end of the 19th century.

-Chatelaines were worn by many housekeepers in the 19th century and in the 16th century Dutch Republic, where they were typically used as watch chains for the most wealthy.
-Similar jewelry was also worn by Anglo-Saxon women, as seen from the burial record, but their function is uncertain.
+Ribbon or fabric chatelaines were pinned to a blouse or waistband, or were draped around one's neck.
+Rings approximately the width of the ribbon, often 1/2" wide, were used to strengthen it when it was to be worn around one's neck.
+The tools were tied to the ends.
+This style of chatelaine is sometimes considered to emanate from the Shakers, but no evidence has been found to support that.